Lantern-Cloud-Services/MLOps101-DevOpsLab/README.md

 ## Questions / Challenges

-* How do ensure our changes to the environment or image do not clobber other people changes?
+* How do we ensure our changes to the environment or image do not clobber other people changes?
 * What kind of controlls might we put in place to keep defects from being propagated to a production environment?
 * How do we ensure that the image tested is the same that gets deployed?
 Hint: Do we propagate the code or the created image through our environments?